DendrouLab/panpipes-tutorials/docs/uni_multi_integration/Integrating_data_with_panpipes.md

 cp ../pipeline.yml .
 ```

-now let's modify the name of the input file to `teaseq_temp.h5mu`.
+In the new `pipeline.yml` modify the name of the input file to `teaseq_temp.h5mu`.
-Let's also set to false all the modalities batch_correction algorithms and change the `wnn` parameters in the yaml file to instruct wnn to run on the batch corrected data from the `prot` and `atac` modalities in the h5mu input object.
+Then set false all the modalities batch_correction algorithms and change the `wnn` parameters in the yaml file to instruct wnn to run on the batch corrected data from the `prot` and `atac` modalities in the h5mu input object.
-To compare the new vs the nobatch wnn run we have done in `integration`, we can create a `batch_correction` directory in this subfolder and link the original file to this location by taking care of adding a string that will distinguish the original wnn run from this new one.
+To compare the new vs the nobatch wnn run as we have done in `integration`, we can create a `batch_correction` directory in this subfolder and link the original file to this location by taking care of adding a string that will distinguish the original wnn run from this new one.

 For example: